If you’re looking for a unique grilled side dish, this Grilled Corn Ribs with Tajin recipe is it. It’s a little effort to make, but so worth it.

 And, if you want some great flavor, instead of using regular butter, use our smoked garlic butter.

-If you bought Tajin for this recipe and now you’re looking for other recipes using Tajin seasoning, we have a few that you’ll enjoy:
+If you bought Tajin and now you’re looking for other recipes for it, we have a huge list of Recipes Using Tajin Seasoning that you can try.

 Grilled Corn Ribs With Tajin